Hyperbolic models for CAT(0) spaces: Non-geodesic hyperbolic spaces

 Otherwise, consider $\eta(\eta_{xy}(t),y)$.
 Coarse connectivity and~\ref{ass:guessing2} imply that there is some $t'>t$ for which $\dist(\eta_{xy}(t),\eta_{xy}(t'))\le D$.
 Fix $s'\in[0,n]$ such that $\dist(\gamma(s'),\eta_{xy}(t'))\le\kappa$.
 We have $s'>s$ by the choice of $t$.
 Moreover, we have

-Since $\gamma$ is a $q$--quasigeodesic, this implies that $|s-s'|\le q(2\kappa+D+q)$.
+Since $\gamma$ is a $(q,q)$--quasigeodesic, this implies that $|s-s'|\le q(2\kappa+D+q)$.
 This shows that $S$ is $q(2\kappa+D+q)$--dense in $[0,n]$.
 Hence $\gamma(S)$ is $q^2(2\kappa+D+q+1)$--dense in $\gamma$, so $\gamma$ is contained in the $(q^2(2\kappa+D+q+1)+\kappa)$--neighbourhood of $\eta_{xy}$. \end{proof}

-Section~\ref{sec:hyperbolicity} also used a simple fact about injective hulls of hyperbolic spaces that does not seem to appear in the literature.
+Although quasihyperbolicity is more general than hyperbolicity (in the sense of the four-point condition), Proposition~\ref{prop:Rips_coarsely_injective} below characterises which quasihyperbolic spaces are hyperbolic.
+In particular it says that roughly geodesic quasihyperbolic spaces are hyperbolic, which is why quasihyperbolicity is not mentioned in Sections~\ref{sec:hyperbolicity} and~\ref{sec:universal}.
+This characterisation is presumably well known, but we were unable to find another reference.

-\bsh{Definition}[Injective, injective hull] A geodesic space is \emph{injective} if every family of pairwise intersecting balls has nonempty total intersection \cite{aronszajnpanitchpakdi:extension}.
-Every metric space $X$ has an essentially unique \emph{injective hull}: an injective space $E(X)$ with an isometric embedding $e:X\to E(X)$ such that any other isometric embedding of $X$ in an injective space factors via~$e$ \cite{isbell:six}. \esh
+A geodesic space is \emph{injective} if every family of pairwise intersecting balls has nonempty total intersection \cite{aronszajnpanitchpakdi:extension}.
+Every metric space $X$ has an essentially unique \emph{injective hull}: an injective space $E(X)$ with an isometric embedding $e:X\to E(X)$ such that any other isometric embedding of $X$ in an injective space factors via~$e$ \cite{isbell:six}.
+Moreover, isometries of $X$ naturally extend to $E(X)$ \cite[Prop.~3.7]{lang:injective}.

-Lang proved hyperbolicity of the injective hull of any space that is hyperbolic in the four-point sense of Gromov, and used this to deduce that geodesic hyperbolic spaces are coarsely dense in their injective hulls \cite[Prop.~1.3]{lang:injective}.
-These conclusions do not hold for quasigeodesic spaces that are hyperbolic in the sense that all quasigeodesic triangles are thin (the sense used in this paper): consider the graph of $|x|$ inside $(\R^2,\ell^1)$, for example.
+Lang proved hyperbolicity of the injective hull of any hyperbolic space, and used this to deduce that geodesic hyperbolic spaces are coarsely dense in their injective hulls \cite[Prop.~1.3]{lang:injective}.
+These conclusions do not hold in general for quasihyperbolic spaces: consider the graph of $|x|$ inside $(\R^2,\ell^1)$, for example.